King of the hill (game)

-King of the hill (also known as king of the mountain or king of the castle) is a children's game, the object of which is for a single player to remain on top of a large hill or similar feature as its "king".
-Rivals attempt to remove the player and take their place, thus becoming the new king of the hill.
+King of the hill (also referred to as king of the mountain or king of the castle) is a children's game, with the goal of having a single player remain on top of a large hill or similar feature as its "king".
+Competitors try to take the player's place and remove them, declaring them the new king of the hill.

-The way the king can be removed from the hill depends largely on the rules determined by the players before the game starts.
-Ordinarily, pushing is the most common way of removing the king from the hill, and punching and kicking are not allowed.
-The potential for rougher versions of the game have led to it often being banned from schools.
+The way the king can be removed from the hill depends primarily on the rules determined by the players before the game begins.
+Typically, pushing is the most common way of removing the king from the hill, and punching and kicking are not allowed.
+The potential for rougher versions of the game have led to it frequently being banned from schools.

-"King of the kill" is a method of play in airsoft and the woodsball variant of paintball, as well as in various first-person shooter videogames.
+"King of the kill" is a method of play in airsoft and the woodsball variant of paintball, as well as an archetype of various first-person shooter videogames.

 Rules

 There are many versions of the game.
 These include: